Domingocs/domingocs.github.io/README.md

 ## License

 This repository is for personal/portfolio use.
-Assets are not licensed for reuse without permission.
+Files in `/Assets` are not licensed for reuse without permission.